godotengine/godot-docs/tutorials/matrices_and_transforms.rst

 -----

 A matrix can be scaled too.
-Scaling will multiply the basis vectors by a vetor (X vector by x component of the scale, Y vector by y component of the scale).
+Scaling will multiply the basis vectors by a vector (X vector by x component of the scale, Y vector by y component of the scale).
 It will leave the origin alone:

 ::